foss-santanu/lib-pubsub/README.md

 # pubsub-queue
-An interface for a pubsub provider and an in memory implementation
+An interface for a pubsub provider and an in memory implementation in Clojure.

 The work is *in progress*.
 But the basic structure of my code has been properly laid out.
 The code is complete with unit test cases that run without failure.